bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/ref-type.md

 Reference Type is an internal type of the language.

-Reading a property, such as with dot `.` in `obj.method()` returns not exactly the property value, but a special “reference type” value that stores both the property value and the object it was taken from.
+Reading a property, such as with dot `.` in `obj.method()` returns not exactly the property value, but a special "reference type” value that stores both the property value and the object it was taken from.

 That's for the subsequent method call `()` to get the object and set `this` to it.